-Two other components prone to wear include your engine drive belts and rubber engine hoses.
-Both of these components are also likely to leave you stranded at the worst possible time.
+Three other components prone to wear include your engine drive belts, rubber engine hoses, and forced induction boots.
+All of these components are also likely to leave you stranded at the worst possible time.

 Belts drive vital engine systems such as the alternator, power steering, and water pump.
 At times, a vehicle with a broken belt can be limped to its destination (water pump being the exception).
 Fortunately, a visual inspection of belts will normally reveal any concerns.